 Variations

-- Change the Taquito Type: Although I used beef taquitos for this recipe, you can use another type.
-There are beef and cheese taquitos and chicken taquitos, with cheese or without.
+Change the Taquito Type: Although I used beef taquitos for this recipe, you can use another type.
+There are beef and cheese, and chicken, with cheese or without.

 Recipe FAQs